|6.01.03||Computed Tomography to Detect Coronary Artery Calcification|

 Coronary calcium for coronary disease risk stratification

-Numerous studies have also evaluated the predictive ability of coronary calcium using CT angiography.(10-13) These studies have included different population, such as patients with or without risk factors or patients with an intermediate risk of CAD.
-Similar to studies that use EBCT, these studies have demonstrated that calcium scores derived from CT angiography provide incremental predictive information for the overall risk of CAD, as compared to coronary angiography and for the future occurrence of major cardiac events.
+Numerous studies have also evaluated the predictive ability of coronary calcium using CT angiography.(13-16) These studies have included different populations, such as patients with or without risk factors or patients with an intermediate risk of CAD.
+Similar to studies that use external beam computed tomography (EBCT), these studies have demonstrated that calcium scores derived from CT angiography provide incremental predictive information for the overall risk of CAD, as compared with coronary angiography and for the future occurrence of major cardiac events.

 Coronary calcium for ruling out atherosclerotic etiology of disease in symptomatic patients

-For example, in a study by Laudon et al in the emergency department setting, 51% (133/263) patients with chest pain and low-to-moderate probability of CAD had calcium scores of zero.(14) One of these patients was found to actually have coronary disease.
+In a study by Laudon et al in the emergency department setting, 51% (133/263) patients with chest pain and low-to-moderate probability of CAD had calcium scores of zero.(22) One of these patients was found to actually have coronary disease.
 The others were presumed to not have coronary disease, and it is claimed that these patients could have been safely discharged from the emergency department.
-However, the study is not rigorous in its methods regarding the alternative workup of potential coronary artery disease in the emergency department or in the long-term follow-up of patients.
+However, the study is not rigorous in its methods regarding the alternative workup of potential CAD in the emergency department or in the long-term follow-up of patients.

 Future research needs

-The current research mainly establishes that coronary artery calcium screening improves risk prediction for coronary artery disease.
-The 2011 randomized controlled trial (RCT) suggests that scanning may favorably impact cardiac risk profiles but is not sufficient in itself to demonstrate improved outcomes.
-In order to demonstrate that use of calcium scores improves the efficiency or accuracy of the diagnostic workup of symptomatic patients, rigorous studies that define exactly how coronary calcium scores are used in combination with other tests in the triage of patients would be necessary.
-Study designs need to explicitly evaluate diagnostic strategies that compare 1 strategy which uses calcium scores, to an alternative, which does not use calcium scores.
+The current research mainly establishes that CAC screening improves risk prediction for CAD.
+The 2011 Rozanski et al RCT suggests that scanning may favorably impact cardiac risk profiles but is not sufficient in itself to demonstrate improved outcomes.
+To demonstrate that use of calcium scores improves the efficiency or accuracy of the diagnostic workup of symptomatic patients, rigorous studies that define exactly how coronary calcium scores are used in combination with other tests in the triage of patients would be necessary.
+Study designs need to explicitly evaluate diagnostic strategies that compare 1 strategy that uses calcium scores, to an alternative that does not use calcium scores.
 Ideally, patient outcomes and resource utilization would need to be prospectively evaluated.

-Clinical input received in 2011 was mixed regarding the investigational status of coronary artery calcium screening.
+Clinical input received in 2011 was mixed regarding the investigational status of CAC screening.
 Input was received from 7 sources, 5 academic medical centers, and 2 specialty societies.
 Four of the 7 reviewers agreed with the investigational status, while 3 dissented.
-The dissenters primarily cited evidence on the accuracy of scanning for risk prediction of coronary artery disease.
+The dissenters primarily cited evidence on the accuracy of scanning for risk prediction of CAD.
 The American College of Cardiology also cited the 2011 RCT as evidence of the impact of scanning on risk factor profile.

 Practice Guidelines and Position Statements

-In 2006, the American Heart Association (AHA) issued a scientific statement(19) on the use of cardiac CT.
+In 2006, the American Heart Association (AHA) issued a scientific statement(26) on the use of cardiac CT.
 Most of the document reviewed the utility of calcium scoring for the use of determining prognosis and diagnosis.
 In addition to reviewing a large body of evidence regarding calcium scoring, clinical recommendations were also offered.
 No indications received a class I recommendation, ie, evidence and/or agreement that the procedure is useful and effective.
 Several indications received a class IIb recommendation, which means that there is conflicting evidence and/or a divergence of opinion regarding usefulness or efficacy.
 The “b” qualifier indicates usefulness/efficacy is less well established.
-The indications that received an IIb recommendation were:

-Patients with chest pain with equivocal or normal ECGs [electrocardiograms] and negative cardiac enzymes
+Patients with chest pain with equivocal or normal ECGs and negative cardiac enzymes

 Determining the etiology of cardiomyopathy